 A style guide contains guidance on grammar, punctuation, and text composition.
 But an effective style guide goes beyond communication basics and brand guidelines.
 It lays out how you speak to your audience across all your channels.
 Consistent and clear communications that showcase your brand are made up of many key elements.
 Here are some of the essentials.

 A style guide is the perfect place to highlight the basic rules of grammar.
-It’s also a good idea to list common misused words, including their/they’re/there, effect/affect and insure/ensure, and misused or misheard phrases (eggcorns), such as “biting my time” (instead of biding).
+It’s also a good idea to list commonly misused words.
+Including their/they’re/there, effect/affect, and insure/ensure.
+Or misused or misheard phrases (eggcorns), such as “biting my time” (instead of biding).

-Your style guide should also provide guidance on capitalizations, particularly those related to your organization’s brand and product names.
-Language analysis software can instantly flag non-compliant and off-brand language.
+Your style guide should also provide guidance on capitalization.
+Particularly those related to your organization’s brand and product names.
+Proposal software can instantly flag non-compliant and off-brand language.

-To make sure your communications aren’t let down by poor punctuation, your style guide should explain commonly misused elements including hyphens (em dash vs. en dash), parentheses, period placement, and the infamous Oxford comma.
+Make sure your proposals aren’t let down by poor punctuation.
+Your style guide should explain commonly misused elements including hyphens (em dash vs. en dash).
+Also include guidelines on the use of parentheses, period placement, and the infamous Oxford comma.

 Acronyms and abbreviations

 In your style guide, you should lay out your strategy for acronym and abbreviation use.
 Do you explain abbreviations in brackets immediately after the first use of the full term?
 Do you spell out the full name of a product, service, or organization in the first instance?
 Followed by the acronym in subsequent mentions?
 Or do you have a limit as to the number of acronyms or abbreviations in each paragraph?

 Complex sentences packed with long, difficult words can lead to people tuning out and missing key messages.
 Your style guide should give direction on message readability.
 How long should each sentence or paragraph be?
 How can you reduce complexity with plain language instead of jargon?